Dr Eder Zavala

 Room: Living Systems Institute S01.07

-I am Research Fellow modelling the regulatory mechanisms underlying the synthesis of glucocorticoids during physiological and pathological scenarios.
-As it occurs with many homeostatic control mechanisms, the neuroendocrine system demands a multiscale modelling approach to grasp its effects at the molecular, cellular, and organismic level.
-My plan is to continue developing these multiscale mathematical models to understand the dynamical changes elicited by disease, with a focus on understanding the disruption of these mechanisms under acute and chronic stress, as well as during metabolic disorders.
+I'm interested in the homeostatic control mechanisms behind neuroendocrine regulation of the Hypothalamic-Pituitary-Adrenal (HPA) axis.
+My goal is to develop a mathematical understanding of hormone dynamics.
+Currently, I'm modelling the mechanisms regulating the synthesis of glucocorticoids (e.g. cortisol) during physio- pathological scenarios.
+As it occurs with many homeostatic control mechanisms, the HPA axis demands a multiscale modelling approach to grasp its effects at the molecular, cellular, and organismic level.
+My plan is to continue developing these multiscale mathematical models to understand the dynamic changes elicited by disease, with a focus on understanding the disruption of these mechanisms during stress-related disorders.

-My current project is funded by the Medical Research Council (MRC) and is being developed in collaboration with the University of Bristol.
+My current fellowship is funded by the Medical Research Council (MRC) and the project is being developed in collaboration with the University of Bristol and the NIH in the United States.
+I also participate in several projects related to the links between stress and metabolism, mental health, and wearable device technology.
 For more information about the research we do at our group please visit the EPSRC Centre for Predictive Modelling in Healthcare and the Wellcome Trust Centre for Biomedical Modelling and Analysis.

-I’m a physicist with a great passion for mathematical biology and biomedical research.
-My interests revolve around interdisciplinary research questions, with an emphasis on gene regulatory networks, dynamical systems, bifurcation analysis, and stochastic processes.
-I have always been curious about how the architecture of biological networks determine whether they show bistability, oscillations, or other exotic dynamics, their correspondence to phenotypes, and their robustness against fluctuations in kinetic rates.
-During my MSc in Engineering and Biomedical Physics I developed ODE models of self-regulated gene circuits, exploring the dynamical effects of negative and positive feedback loops on the phenotypes associated with these motifs.
-Later, during my PhD in Molecular Biomedicine, I developed a DDE model of the regulatory network underlying vertebrate embryo segmentation (somitogenesis).
-This model considered the interactions between antagonistic gradients and genetic clocks that embryonic cells use as spatiotemporal cues to achieve robust, irreversible commitment to a somitic fate.
-Later, while in Japan, I explored non-classic stochastic effects in gene expression and used advanced computational tools to simulate these processes at the single-gene level.
-I also carried out spatial stochastic simulations to predict the structure and effects of putative diffusion barriers underlying asymmetric segregation of nuclear membrane proteins during yeast mitosis, and developed a Delay Stochastic Simulation Algorithm with cell division (DSSAcd) to explore the effects of polysome structures and the cell cycle in feedback-regulated gene circuits.
+I’m a physicist with a great passion for mathematical biology and biomedicine.
+Ever since graduate school at CINVESTAV, Mexico, my research interests have revolved around modelling signalling pathways and gene regulatory networks, and about how the architecture of these networks affects their dynamics and robustness against noise.
+During my MSc in Engineering and Biomedical Physics I developed ODE models of self-regulated gene circuits, exploring how negative and positive feedback loops affect bacterial phenotypes.
+While doing my PhD in Molecular Biomedicine, I developed a DDE model of a somitogenic regulatory network that considered the interactions between antagonistic gradients and genetic clocks that embryonic cells use as spatiotemporal cues to achieve robust, irreversible commitment to a somitic fate.
+Later, while at the Okinawa Institute of Science and Technology (OIST) in Japan, I investigated non-classic stochastic effects in gene expression and used advanced computational tools to simulate these processes at the single gene level.
+I also performed spatial stochastic simulations of asymmetric protein segregation in yeast and developed a Delayed Stochastic Simulation Algorithm with cell division (DSSAcd) to explore cell cycle effects in feedback-regulated gene circuits.